mentum/lambdaws/README.md

    lambdaws.start();
    ```

 The lambda function will run in the `role` specified.
-It must be an ARN of the IAM role that has s3:GetObject, sqs:SendMessage, and lambda:InvokeFunction allowed.
-The AWSLambdaExecute managed policy can be used in place of lambda:InvokeFunction.
+It must be an ARN of the IAM role that has `s3:GetObject`, `sqs:SendMessage`, and `lambda:InvokeFunction` allowed.
+The `AWSLambdaExecute` managed policy can be used in place of `lambda:InvokeFunction`.
 Your lambda functions may require additional permissions on the `role` if they use other AWS services.

-The `credentials` must be for a user that can has allowed policies for sqs:CreateQueue, sqs:DeleteMessage and lambda:* actions.
+The `credentials` must be for a user that can has allowed policies for `sqs:CreateQueue`, `sqs:DeleteMessage` and `lambda:*` actions.

 ### Full working example